jwlawson/qvmmi/README.md

 I have tested the code with OpemMPI.
 The code is provided with a Makefile, to compile run `make`.
 This will compile an executable called `qvmmi`.
+By default object files are built into a folder named `build` in the base directory.
+I have not yet specified a rule in the Makefile to create this folder, so manually create it before building the project.

+The project uses the `libqv` library available at https://github.com/jwlawson/qv

 Compilation assumes that `mpic++` is on the PATH.
 If not, then either set the PATH to include the MPI binaries, or change `CXX` in the Makefile to specify